Life Science

 Associate Professor Sugihara, Yoshiaki Elemental chemistry Heteroatomic chemistry and heterocyclic chemistry: Development of a one-step synthesis of thiiranes from alkenes, and development of a synthesis method of heterocyclic compounds using ring strain elimination of thiiranes.
 Synthesis, structure, and reactivity of new heterocyclic compounds containing sulfur and nitrogen atoms.
 Chemistry

-Professor Suzuki, Takeshi High-energy physics Nuclear physics: The experimental study of global properties such as the radii and masses of nuclei far from the stabllity line, momentum distribution and density distribution of nuclear nuclei.
+Professor Suzuki, Takeshi High-energy physics Nuclear physics: The experimental study of global properties such as the radii and masses of nuclei far from the stabllity line, momentum distribution and density distribution of nuclei.
 Wave functions of the outer shell nucleon, neutron halo, neutron skin, et.
 Physics

 Professor Takeda, Hiroaki Inorganic material chemistry Inorganic materials, physical properties, and crystal engineering: Research and development of electronic ceramic materials focusing on functional single crystals.
 Pressure sensors operating in special environments, high temperature sensors, new solid ion conductors, and biomedical ceramics.
 Applied Chemistry